 You do not need to have prior experience to join this programme, you will be trained in research methodologies, receive lectures on island flora and flora and assist researchers in the field as well as take part in the education and community outreach programmes, forming a well rounded conservation experience.

 Travel & Accom.

-You will be living in shared accommodations at the research centre, 2-3 people per room with a shared bathroom.
-There is a communal kitchen and three basic meals a day are included in the project fee.
+You will be living in shared accommodations at the research centre, 3-5 people per room with a shared bathroom.
+There is a communal kitchen and 3 vegetarian meals per day, 6 times per week are included in the project fee.